Samagra-Development/docs/blog/2020-05-31-samiksha-behind-the-scenes.md

 ## 2. Design Principles

-Our approach to building software is heavily influenced by the need to empower government engineering teams with technology products built using OpenSource tools that they could independently manage in the long term thereby reducing public expenditure, having confident deployments at scale, with any technology, infrastructure or vendor lock-ins.
+Our approach to building software is heavily influenced by the need to empower government engineering teams with technology products built using Open Source tools that they could independently manage in the long term thereby reducing public expenditure, having confident deployments at scale, with any technology, infrastructure or vendor lock-ins.
 This is why

-- Principle #1 - Build reusable, scalable, extensible & deployable technology products using OpenSource tools
+- Principle #1 - Build reusable, scalable, extensible & deployable technology products using Open Source tools
 - Principle #2 - Work with existing government systems, don’t replace them
 - Principle #3 - Strengthen government technology capability, don’t replace it

 I will be focussing on Principle #1 here.
-More importantly, how we chose the exact same OpenSource projects to power our program.
+More importantly, how we chose the exact same Open Source projects to power our program.

-## 3. Navigating in the OpenSource World
+## 3. Navigating in the Open Source World

 ### Exploring what is already there